Mary, Joseph and Larry

 "Mary, Joseph and Larry" is the ninth and penultimate episode of the third season of the American television comedy series Curb Your Enthusiasm.
 The twenty-ninth episode overall, it was written by series creator Larry David, and directed by David Steinberg.
 It originally aired on HBO in the United States on November 10, 2002, to an audience of 4.81 million viewers.

 The series stars Larry David as a fictionalized version of himself, following his life as a semi-retired television writer and producer in Los Angeles.
 In the episode, concerns arise about Larry's tipping when his gossiping housekeeper claims he left an unsatisfactory amount.
 Meanwhile, Cheryl's religious family stays over for the holidays, but Larry has eaten their nativity scene, and is now forced to help with that whilst worrying about a pubic hair stuck in his throat.

-The episode was inspired from a conversation David and Hines had via phone call about a Christmas party she was attending.
-The scene of Larry asking a gardener if he could use the proper version of "tu" with him also was inspired from real-life, coming from a bit originating from David's stand up.
+The episode was inspired from a conversation David and Cheryl Hines had via phone call about a Christmas party she was attending.
 The episode received generally positive reviews from critics, and Steinberg received a nomination at both the 55th Primetime Emmy Awards and the 55th Directors Guild of America Awards for his work directing "Mary, Joseph and Larry".
 It has received analysis from scholars, mostly for its religious themes and parallels.